-Hazak is the United Synagogue of Conservative Judaism's organization for mature Jews.
-It provides programming for people 55 and older who are members of our affiliated congregations.
+Hazak is USCJ's program for people 55 and older who are members of our affiliated congregations.

 Seniors are the most rapidly growing segment of the Jewish population.
 Hazak compliments congregational adult education programs with specially designed social, spiritual and educational components for them.
 Hazak members not only have the opportunity to meet on a regular basis with peers from their own congregations but with fellow Jews from other affiliated Conservative congregations in their community, region and nation.
 (Please see the Hazak Chapter Manual, which is available at the Hazak office.)

-These opportunities will help develop a sense of community through a variety of creative programs that include study, prayer, entertainment and socializing.
+These opportunities help develop a sense of community through a variety of creative programs that include study, prayer, entertainment and socializing.
 Hazak affirms the traditional Jewish view that mature adults should have the opportunity to continue to learn and be active in their congregations, their communities and among themselves.
-Hazak offers its members the opportunity to travel together, participate in programs together, and use their own skills and knowledge as well as outside resources.
+Hazak offers its members the opportunity to travel, participate in programs, and use their own skills and knowledge as well as outside resources.
 Thus, Hazak promotes Judaism to seniors through projects and experiences both in the synagogue environment and on a community level.
 For information, email the program's director, Jo-Anne Tucker-Zemlak, call her at 240-988-1545, or contact your kehilla relationship manager.

 Publications and Resources for Hazak Shabbat: